All These People Are Vampires - Building the Contra-Economy llms.txt

 Just as Victorian commons were gradually privatized during the Industrial Revolution, our collective social consciousness has been enclosed by corporate platforms.
 The key difference is that while you can still choose to meet friends in a public park, there is no truly public alternative to these digital spaces.
 The network effects that make these platforms valuable - the fact that “everyone is already there” - create a form of social infrastructure that is inherently privatized.
 You can opt out, but only at the cost of disconnecting from crucial streams of modern social life.

-This creates what we might call dual extraction: while companies like Boeing extract value by removing physical components and airlines extract comfort by removing legroom, social media platforms have pioneered consciousness extraction - the systematic capture and monetization of human attention and social connection.
+This creates a dual extraction: while companies like Boeing extract value by removing physical components and airlines extract comfort by removing legroom, social media platforms have pioneered consciousness extraction - the systematic capture and monetization of human attention and social connection.
 What makes this form of extraction particularly insidious is that, unlike a missing olive or a cramped airline seat, the loss isn’t immediately apparent.
 We don’t notice our capacity for sustained attention being stripped away, our social connections being monetized, or our consciousness itself becoming a resource to be mined.
 The result is a system where material and consciousness extraction reinforce each other - the discomfort of degraded physical services drives us further into digital escapes, while our decreased awareness makes us more tolerant of that very degradation.

-The Cycle of Degredation
+The Cycle of Degradation

 This concept of dual extraction - material and consciousness - helps explain why modern capitalism feels qualitatively different from its predecessors.
 In the material realm, the vampires operate through systematic degradation: fewer screws in airplanes, less legroom on flights, declining food quality, reduced service levels.
 These are tangible, measurable reductions in what customers receive.
 But consciousness extraction operates more subtly, not by taking things away but by redirecting and monetizing our attention itself.